-As a component to the “budget-friendly, cool activities” itinerary that Northern Territory Tourism and I designed in advance, we stayed at the Outback Pioneer, the budget hotel option.
+As a component to the “budget-friendly, cool activities” itinerary that Northern Territory Tourism and I designed in advance, I stayed at the Outback Pioneer, the budget hotel option.
 The Pioneer, a traditional 3* hotel or 2* lodge, is even affiliated with Hostelling International.

-We had a quality room with a double bed as well as a twin bed, and a private bathroom.
+I had a quality room with a double bed as well as a twin bed, and a private bathroom.
 (Some of the rooms have shared bathrooms.)
 On the premises are a bar and grill, plus a “self-cook barbecue” (also known as the most Australian restaurant ever) where you can buy meat to grill and enjoy an all-you-can-eat salad bar.

 Now, can you visit Uluru and stay off-resort?
 It is possible.
 There are campgrounds about an hour’s drive from the national park entrance, and hotels further away.

 However, visiting Uluru for sunrise or sunset from an hour away means spending a lot of time driving in the Outback after dark, which can be quite dangerous for lots of reasons, including wildlife that won’t hesitate to jump in front of your car.
 If you plan to drive in the Outback after dark, please read up on Outback driving safety in advance.
 This post by my friend Theodora is a good place to start.

 If Kakadu was all about the beauty in a rough and brutal environment, Uluru had that same beauty, only without the hardships.